Aim of this page

 Failure to produce or notify the court about your licence, without reasonable excuse, is an offence under section 128 of the Act.
 The sentence on conviction of this offence is a fine of up to £500 and could result in the forfeit or suspension of the licence.

 The hearings process is set out in the Licensing Act 2003.
 Section 120 sets this out for an application for a grant of a personal licence.
-In brief:

 - If the Local Authority thinks that the applicant has a conviction for a relevant offence or foreign offence, it must notify the police;